 Genji is with you

 Wall-climbing and double-jumping can also be used to peek over ledges and throw shurikens, ducking away before any damage is taken.
-It’s a good way to gain some intel on the enemy team, as well as to charge your ultimate a bit.
+It’s a good way to gain some intel on the enemy team, as well as to charge your ultimate.
 Genji should always have an escape route in mind, however, even if you’re just poking.
 You don’t want to get caught off guard and taken out before a fight even begins.
-A major damage dealer for a team, Genji is essential in team fights.
+As a major damage dealer for a team, Genji is essential in teamfights.

 Like cutting through silk

-Genji has three different damage dealers: Shuriken (right click), Fan of Blades (left click), and his sword.
+Genji has three different damage dealers: Shuriken (right-click), Fan of Blades (left-click), and his sword.
 You’ll do most of your damage with Genji using his shurikens.
 The primary fire sends out three shurikens, one straight after the other.
 Each projectile does 28 damage.
 Fan of Blades does the same damage, but the shurikens have a wider spread.
-The right click is typically more accurate at long range, while Fan of Blades is nice to have when up in an enemy’s face.
+The right-click is typically more accurate at long range, while Fan of Blades is nice to have when you’re in an enemy’s face.

 The sword is used in three ways—with Deflect, Swift Strike, and Dragon Blade.
 Deflect, as you might imagine, deflects enemy shots and sends them back at the opposite team.
 He can only Deflect from the front, so be wary of enemies coming from behind.
 Timing is crucial when using Genji’s Deflect.
 Say an enemy McCree is about to Flash Bang Genji and take him out.
 That Flash Bang can be deflected back at McCree and will actually stun him, allowing you to land a key headshot and make an important pick.

 Swift Strike (left shift) is another sword move.
-Another way to be highly mobile with Genji, Swift Strike also does 50 damage to any enemy that it connects with while dashing 14 meters forward.
-Be smart with Swift Strike: Use it in situations where you’ll be powerful and mobile.
-It’s got a eight second cool down, but the cooldown resets with an enemy kill.
+Another way to be highly mobile with Genji, Swift Strike also does 50 damage to any enemy that it connects with while dashing 15 meters forward.
+Be smart with Swift Strike, though.
+Use it in situations where you’ll be powerful and mobile.
+It’s got an eight-second cooldown, but the cooldown resets with an enemy kill.
 If you can get in and make the kill, you’ll be able to Swift Strike out and do damage to others as you leave.

 The dragon becomes me

-Dragon Blade, Genji’s ultimate, is a game changer—and the last way to use Genji’s sword.
-Swinging his sword wildly, Genji does 120 damage with each hit, moving eight meters with each swing.
+Dragon Blade, Genji’s ultimate, is a game-changer—and the last way to use Genji’s sword.
+Swinging his sword wildly, Genji does 120 damage with each hit, moving five meters with each swing.
 He can easily take out squishy heroes in quick succession, but he loses his ability to do ranged damage.
-It’s best to use Dragon Blade while in a close quarters team fight.
+It’s best to use Dragon Blade while in a close-quarters teamfight.
 Remember to use Deflect and Swift Strike while Dragon Blade is active to get the most out of the ultimate.

 Works well with

-Though Ana was once popular with Genji because of her Nano Boost ability, the ultimate’s nerfs made the combination less popular.
-Still, it’s a good pairing, though.
-Genji does more damage and can survive longer, even if he is no longer faster.
-Ana is also one of the healer who can keep Genji topped off with health while he’s diving into the enemy backline.
+Though Ana was once popular with Genji because of her Nano Boost ability, the ultimate’s nerfs over the years have made the combination less popular.
+Still, this is a good pairing.
+Genji does more damage and can survive longer, even if he’s no longer faster.
+Ana is also one of the healers who can keep Genji topped off with health while he’s diving into the enemy backline.